Snowflake Data Security: Key Features & How a Metadata Control Plane Strengthens It Further

 Share this article

-Table of contents #
+Table of Contents #

-- Snowflake’s data security features
+- How does Snowflake data security work?

-- Enhancing Snowflake data security with Atlan
+- Final thoughts on Snowflake data security

 - Snowflake data security: Related reads

-Snowflake’s data security features #
+How does Snowflake data security work? #

 Snowflake provides data security through authentication, authorization, private networking, encryption, and auditing, with additional privacy and governance tools to support industry or regional compliance requirements.